Germany

 A constitutionally enforced separation between foreign intelligence (BND), domestic security (BfV with parallel state-level offices), and military counter-intelligence (MAD), under separate ministerial oversight.

 The Federal Republic of Germany maintains a strict legal and constitutional separation between its intelligence services — the Trennungsgebot, an institutional principle established after the post-war reorganisation of the German intelligence apparatus and shaped by the experience of the Gestapo.
 The Bundesnachrichtendienst (BND) is the foreign intelligence service, reporting to the Federal Chancellery.
-The Bundesamt für Verfassungsschutz (BfV) is the domestic security service, reporting to the Federal Ministry of the Interior, with parallel state-level Landesämter für Verfassungsschutz in each of the sixteen federal states.
+The Bundesamt für Verfassungsschutz (BfV) is the domestic security service, reporting to the Federal Ministry of the Interior, with parallel state-level constitutional-protection services (Landesbehörden für Verfassungsschutz) in each of the sixteen federal states — organised as standalone Landesämter in seven states and as divisions of the state interior ministry in the other nine.
 The Militärischer Abschirmdienst (MAD) is responsible for military counter-intelligence within the Bundeswehr.

 The German services operate under one of the more developed parliamentary-oversight regimes in Europe, including the Parlamentarisches Kontrollgremium (Parliamentary Control Panel) of the Bundestag, the G 10 Commission for surveillance authorisations, and the Federal Commissioner for Data Protection and Freedom of Information.
-Successive controversies — most prominently the BfV's pre-2011 surveillance of the National Socialist Underground (NSU) terror network and the BND's post-Snowden disclosures of cooperation with the United States National Security Agency — have produced sustained public-record scrutiny of the German services in the post-2010 period.
+Successive controversies — most prominently the BfV's handling of informants embedded in the neo-Nazi milieu from which the National Socialist Underground (NSU) terror network emerged — with the cell's existence only becoming public in November 2011 — and the failure to detect or disrupt the group and the BND's post-Snowden disclosures of cooperation with the United States National Security Agency — have produced sustained public-record scrutiny of the German services in the post-2010 period.

 The Federal Republic of Germany's foreign intelligence service, with origins in the post-war Organisation Gehlen and a controversial inheritance of personnel from the wartime Wehrmacht intelligence apparatus.